 Texas Parent PAC is a bipartisan political action committee for parents, grandparents, parents-to-be, and anyone who supports high quality public education.
-Endorsed candidates reflect traditional mainstream American values that honor and support children and their families, quality public education, strong communities, unlimited opportunities, and maximum citizen participation in our democracy.
+Endorsed candidates reflect traditional American values that honor and support children and their families, quality public education, strong communities, unlimited opportunities, and maximum citizen participation in our democracy.
 All endorsed candidates support the Texas Parent PAC Guiding Principles.
-Texas Parent PAC has a track record of success, helping to elect 36 legislators who are currently serving.
+Texas Parent PAC has a track record of success, helping to elect 39 legislators who are currently serving.

 Candidates Endorsed by Texas Parent PAC

 Win Big on March 4!

 Seven candidates endorsed by Texas Parent PAC won their primary elections March 4, and three additional candidates face runoff elections on May 27.
 Congratulations to these candidates and their campaign teams!